Dr Emma Marshall

 - The Law of Torts

-Emma is also deputy Senior Academic Tutor for the LLM.
+Emma is also Deputy Senior Tutor - LLM.

 Office hours for term 1 are Monday 2:30pm to 4:30pm, please email to make an appointment.